kimulsanne/LeetCode/README.md

 # LeetCode
 my leetcode problems' solutions<br>
-some are int Java and some are in C++
+some are in Java and some are in C++